fdazen/fda-documentation/rates_set_up.md

- - Once you have done, click on the _Save_ button: if you need to create a new tax, click on the blue button _Add a Tax_; the process is the same as editing one:
+ - Once done, click on the _Save_ button: if you need to create a new tax, click on the blue button _Add a Tax_; the process is the same as editing one:

 ![Taxes_5.png]({{site.baseurl}}/images/Taxes_5.png)